List of Hollyoaks characters introduced in 2007: Nana McQueen

-Nana is first seen in July 2007 when flirting with Russ Owen (Stuart Manning) in The Dog in the Pond.
+Nana is first seen in July 2007 when flirting with Russ Owen (Stuart Manning) in The Dog in the Pond public house.
 She enters the McQueen household to find her granddaughters fighting.
 When the rest of the McQueens get back, she sees Russ and claims he was chatting her up at The Dog.
 Nana reappears in October 2007 when her grandchildren Carmel McQueen (Gemma Merna) and John Paul McQueen (James Sutton) nearly die from carbon monoxide poisoning.
 She stirs up trouble by lying to her granddaughter Mercedes McQueen (Jennifer Metcalfe) that she has seen Carmel and Russ kissing at the hospital.
 Nana's daughter, Myra McQueen (Nicole Barber-Lane), tries to get along with her, but after she realises Nana has tried to steal the compensation money the family have received for Carmel and John Paul, Myra throws Nana out.
 Nana reminds Myra that she is her mother, but Myra exclaims that she stopped being her mother at the age of 14.
 Nana vows to return before leaving.
 Nana returns for the family's Christmas and Boxing Day celebrations.
 Neither she nor the rest of the family realise their guest, Niall Rafferty (Barry Sloane), is the son Nana forced Myra to give up at birth.
 During the dinner, Nana toasts her granddaughter Tina McQueen (Leah Hackett) for being a surrogate mother for her half-sister Jacqui McQueen (Claire Cooper) and her boyfriend Tony Hutchinson (Nick Pickard).
 Myra gets upset and leaves the table.
 Nana finds her in the bathroom, weeping over old newspaper clippings of the child she had given up at birth.
 Myra tells Nana she could never forgive her, or herself.
 Nana tells her to stop complaining and that she was right to give up the child.
 Myra slaps Nana for her comment, but Nana slaps Myra right back, leaving as she refused to be treated in such a manner.